KDE/kde-builder/doc/getting-started/building-and-troubleshooting.md

 order to report the build failure.

-On the other hand, assuming everything went well, you should have a new KDE install on your computer, and now it is simply a matter of running it, described in the section [](#installing-login-session).
+On the other hand, assuming everything went well, you should have a new KDE installation on your computer, and now it is simply a matter of running it, described in the section [](#installing-login-session).

 ```{note}